Anthony Mark Spencer: Suicide

-In the aftermath of the massacre, Spencer was charged with first-degree murder.
-Spencer was charged with "constructive first-degree murder".
-The Crown alleged in its indictment of Spencer though he not killed anyone himself, his position as Bandidos national president; his decision to have his followers armed; and to go to the Viking Tavern knowing full well that violence was likely to occur made him just as guilty of murder as those who actually pulled the triggers.
-He was denied bail and held in jail.
-Spencer became increasingly depressed in jail and felt especially guilty over Walters's killing.
+In one of his last entries in his poorly written diary, Spencer wrote on 13 April 1985: "I fucked it today.
+I walked out on Lee during the visit.
+I just had the shits and Lee just said the wrong thing at the wrong time.
+If I lose her it's my own fault because I acted like a real prick, I s'pose [suppose], but then again I am sure she would have done the same thing".
+Spencer also started to express the notion in the diary that if he committed suicide then Ross would have all the opprobrium for the Milperra massacre.
+Spencer wrote in his diary on 22 April 1985: "I think sometimes if I died then things might have been better because then I wouldn't be called a Jock Ross - that hurt me real bad when people said it".
+Likewise, Spencer's behavior at the Viking Tavern led him to be condemned as a coward, with Colin Campbell who was on the run from the law being most vocal in expressing his contempt for Spencer as a weakling who only pretended to be tough.
+The perception that Spencer was a coward greatly troubled him, along with the belief that Denholm would leave him for another man once he was convicted and sentenced to life imprisonment on 7 counts of first-degree murder.

 On 28 April 1985, Spencer hanged himself in his cell at the Parklea Maximum Security Jail while facing charges of first-degree murder.
 His badly written suicide note read: "I, Tony Spencer, do not want my wife to have any part in my life or death.
 Lee Denholm is my lady and Joel is my son and they will get all my belongings.
 Lee, I am sorrry [sorry] for this, but remember I will always love you and my son.
 PPS, I want my bros to not think of me as weak, but as tired of fighting for the well being of my club.
 I have failed my club maybe I don't no [know].
 But I do no [know] someone will do the right thing for the club".
 In the 2012 television mini-series Bikie Wars: Brothers in Arms, Spencer was played by Callan Mulvey.
+Mulvey admitted in a 2012 interview that the script of Bikie Wars portrayed Spencer very much as a hero while Ross was portrayed as the villain as he noted: "It's hard to get it right for both sides...both sides seem to have conflicting stories and there will be a lot of people who feel Snoddy shouldn't be made a hero or that Jock's been demonised."